yuxulu/Writeups/2025/WU.001.md

-# Diver OSINT CTF 2025
+# Diver OSINT CTF 2025 - Team SE4L Writeup

 ### In this Japanese based CTF, team SE4L placed 15th out of 668 teams.
-The two challenges below were just two of a few that I solved for my team with ``P2T`` being one of the harder ones to solve for non-Japanese speaking teams (like us).
+The challenge below is just one of a few that I solved for my team with ``P2T`` being one of the harder ones to solve for non-Japanese speaking teams (like us).
 Below showcases my steps and findings along the way.
 Enjoy.

 ## ``P2T``